altkddhfcjs/altkddhfcjs/README.md

 ## Projects

 #### 3D Multi-Object Tracking
 **Nov.
 2023 – Jun.
-2024**, Chungnam National University
+2024**, Funded by 42dot
-Developed a 3D MOT system that tracks multiple objects in 3D space using data captured from multi-camera views.
+Developed a 3D MOT system that tracks multiple objects in 3D space using data captured from multi-camera views or LiDAR sensors.
 The system first performs 3D object detection, followed by coordinate-based tracking using only predicted 3D positions.

 #### Multi-Camera Multi-Object Detection and Tracking Software
 **May 2023 – Dec.
 2023**, Funded by ETRI